Giessbachbahn: Description

 The Giessbach funicular was designed by the Swiss engineer Carl Roman Abt.
 When it was opened in 1879, it was the first funicular with a two-rail single track layout with a relatively short passing loop in the middle.
-Its turnouts had no moving parts, which was quite a remarkable achievement for the time.
-Abt had later developed its modification which became known as the Abt Switch.
+Its turnouts had no moving parts, which was a remarkable achievement for the time.
+Abt later developed a modification of this design which became known as the Abt Switch.

 Originally the funicular was powered by water ballast, and the Riggenbach rack rail in the middle of the track was used for speed control.
 In 1912 the water ballast system was replaced by a hydraulic engine powered by a Pelton turbine.
 Which is in its own turn was replaced in 1948 by an electric drive.
 The rack rail is currently used for emergency braking.
 The funicular's two wooden cars are restored back to their original appearance in 1879.

 In 2015 the funicular was included in the list of Historic Mechanical Engineering Landmarks by the American Society of Mechanical Engineers under number 259.